 Despite death’s ubiquity, we reasonably seek ways to improve and prolong human life.
 I agree with this priority.
 As such, we confront the question “Does abortion end human life?”

 To answer this question, we need to be clear about what we mean by “human,” and this meaning is contextual.
-The anti-choice crowd combines two different aspects of being human in an arbitrary and confused way: the biological and the moral.
+The anti-choice crowd combines the biological and the moral aspects of being human in an arbitrary and confused way.